Crew Basic - Tech Jobs

 Basic Crew schedule for EVERY Show

-- The week BEFORE is light hang/Focus and anything that needs done before tech and normally beginning at 6pm.
-There is some flexibility on your availability this week but lighting must be complete by Saturday and you will need to participate to be ready for tech week.
+- The week BEFORE (often sooner) is lights hang/Focus and anything that needs done before tech and normally beginning at 6pm.
+There is some flexibility on your availability this week but lighting must be complete by dry tech/cue writing and you will need to participate to be ready for tech week.

-- The Saturday BEFORE tech week is a full day of Tech including painting or cue writing or any last pre-tech set up that need to be completed.
+- The Saturday BEFORE (this may vary due to holidays) tech week is a full day of Tech including painting or cue writing or any last pre-tech set up that need to be completed.